david-domz/mockallan/README.md

 2) Configure the hostname and port for Mockallan in your software under test and run it.

-If you currently don't have any software whose requests you want to test, enter the following command to simulate a request performed by some software under test."
+If you currently don't have any software whose requests you want to test, enter the following command to simulate a request performed by any software under test."

-For example, if you expect the software under test to perform a `POST /orders/order_e2b9/products`.
+For example, if you expect the software under test to perform a `POST /orders/order_e2b9/products` run the following command.

 ```bash